Africa Nazarene University (ANU) takes pride in its rich history.

 The Charter was a great milestone indicating the University’s maturity in its management and academic standards.
 Starting off with three programs, the university now celebrates offering 36 programmes cutting across several disciplines.
-Our footprint has grown from one campus to two campuses that offer face-to-face learning together with a distance learning platform that increase our reach and accessibility across Africa and beyond.
-Today, the university nurtures and celebrates its over 4,000 student population.
+Our footprint has grown with one campus and the ANU Onlinr platform that increase our reach and accessibility across Africa and beyond.
+Today, the university nurtures and celebrates its over 3,000 student population.

 Firmly tied to its vision and mission, ANU has provided a quality education to our students exposing them to the latest technologies and the challenges in the world while seeking to cement their leadership and service skills to God and mankind.
 ANU’s quest to transform the world was realized with our pioneer students and it continues to be achieved with our students and graduates today.